grosi/WaterLevel/README.md

 Installation on the BBB-BFH-Cape
 --------------------------------
+By copying:

 1. Copy the file WaterLevel.apk onto your microSD card.
 And start the device.
 2. Make sure the it is possible to install apps from unknown sources:
    Settings > Security > Unknown sources
 3. Navigate to the copied file and install by touching on WaterLevel.apk
 4. The app should now be installed and available in the app list

+Or via adb:

+1. `adb install /mydir/to/WaterLevel.apk`

 LEDs and button states
 ----------------------